LCPQ/spip2md/README.md

 # SPIP Database to Markdown
-Script(s) to export the SPIP MySQL database of the current website to plain text Markdown files with YAML front-matter metadata.
+Python scripts to export the SPIP MySQL database of the current website to plain text Markdown files with YAML front-matter metadata.

 ## Notes on exporting the SPIP MySQL data to Markdown files
 There are 40 tables, of which :